HenriqueGouvea/NetCoreAPI/README.md

-# .NET Core 6 API
+# API with .NET Core 6

 This is an example of an asynchronous .NET Core API that handles e-commerce products and the shopping carts of customers.